auth0/docs/articles/hooks/guides/create-hooks-using-cli.md

 ### Provision secrets to new Hooks

-Optionally, you can add provision secrets (such as Twilio Keys or database connection strings) to your new Hook by adding `--secret KEY=VALUE` to your *Create* command.
+Optionally, you can add provision secrets (such as Twilio Keys or database connection strings) to new Hooks by adding `--secret KEY=VALUE` to the *Create* command.
 The information you attach will be encrypted, and it can only be decrypted by the Webtask server.

 At this point, you have created a new, disabled Hook using the `pre-user-registration` [extensibility point](/hooks/concepts/overview-extensibility-points).
 You can repeat this process and create Hooks for any of the other extensibility points.